sykesjd/pretty-good-todo/README.md

 			'done': false
 		}
 		```
-- `updateTodo(id, body, callback)`: updates the todo with the given id in your database using the data in the request body and returns whether the operation was successful via `callback(success)`
+- `updateTodo(id, body)`: asynchronously updates the todo with the given id in your database using the data in the request body and returns whether the operation was successful
 	- Request body format:
 		```
 		{